-2.3 What is data exploratory analysis, data importing, dataframes
+2.3 What are data exploratory analysis and data importing?

-2.4 working with dataframes, accessing individual elements, vectors and factors, operators, in-built functions, conditional, looping statements and user-defined functions, matrix, list and array.
+2.4 DataFrames, working with them, accessing individual elements, vectors, factors, operators, in-built functions, conditional and looping statements, user-defined functions, and data types

 1. Accessing individual elements of customer churn data

-2. Modifying and extracting the results from the dataset using user-defined functions in R.
+2. Modifying and extracting results from the dataset using user-defined functions in R

-3.3 Selecting one or more columns with select() function, Filtering out records on the basis of a condition with filter() function, Adding new columns with the mutate() function, Sampling & Counting
+3.3 Selecting one or more columns with select(), filtering records on the basis of a condition with filter(), adding new columns with mutate(), sampling, and counting

-3.4 Combining different functions with the pipe operator, Implementing sql like operations with sqldf.
+3.4 Combining different functions with the pipe operator and implementing SQL-like operations with sqldf

 1. Implementing dplyr

-2. perform various operations for abstracting over how data is manipulated and stored.
+2. Performing various operations for manipulating data and storing it

 4.1 Introduction to visualization

-4.2 Different types of graphs, Introduction to grammar of graphics & ggplot2 package, Understanding categorical distribution with geom_bar() function, understanding numerical distribution with geom_hist() function, building frequency polygons with geom_freqpoly(), making a scatter-plot with geom_pont() function
+4.2 Different types of graphs, the grammar of graphics, the ggplot2 package, categorical distribution with geom_bar(), numerical distribution with geom_hist(), building frequency polygons with geom_freqpoly(), and making a scatterplot with geom_pont()

 4.3 Multivariate analysis with geom_boxplot

-4.4 Univariate Analysis with Bar-plot, histogram and Density Plot, multivariate distribution
+4.4 Univariate analysis with a barplot, a histogram and a density plot, and multivariate distribution

-4.5 Bar-plots for categorical variables using geom_bar(), adding themes with the theme() layer
+4.5 Creating barplots for categorical variables using geom_bar(), and adding themes with the theme() layer

-4.6 Visualization with plotly package & building web applications with shinyR, frequency-plots with geom_freqpoly(), multivariate distribution with scatter-plots and smooth lines, continuous vs categorical with box-plots, subgrouping the plots
+4.6 Visualization with plotly, frequency plots with geom_freqpoly(), multivariate distribution with scatter plots and smooth lines, continuous distribution vs categorical distribution with box-plots, and sub grouping plots

-4.7 Working with co-ordinates and themes to make the graphs more presentable, Intro to plotly & various plots, visualization with ggvis package
+4.7 Working with co-ordinates and themes to make graphs more presentable, understanding plotly and various plots, and visualization with ggvis

-4.8 Geographic visualization with ggmap(), building web applications with shinyR.
+4.8 Geographic visualization with ggmap() and building web applications with shinyR

-1. Creating data visualization to understand the customer churn ratio using charts using ggplot2
+1. Creating data visualization to understand the customer churn ratio using ggplot2 charts

-2. Plotly for importing and analyzing data into grids
+2. Using plotly for importing and analyzing data

-3. Visualize tenure, monthly charges, total charges and other individual columns by using the scatter plot.
+3. Visualizing tenure, monthly charges, total charges, and other individual columns using a scatter plot

-1. Building a statistical analysis model that uses quantifications, representations, experimental data for gathering
+1. Building a statistical analysis model that uses quantification, representations, and experimental data

-2. Reviewing, analyzing and drawing conclusions from data.
+2. Reviewing, analyzing, and drawing conclusions from the data